 Modern New Zealand death rituals would seem familiar to anyone living in most Westernized societies.

 People die and loved ones call medical examiners or their local morgue.
-Over the course of a few days, funeral directors typically clean, dress, and place bodies in coffins.
+Over a few days, funeral directors typically clean, dress, and place bodies in coffins.
 They also embalm those who’ve requested viewings.
 After a ceremony that lasts about an hour, those same professionals either take the body to be buried in a cemetery or cremated.

 What is Tangihanga?